TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-vp-moves.md

 In contrast to acquisitions, a reorg is the low risk way to make a move.
 Ship going down?
 Let's rearrange the deck chairs.

 Now, as a full believer in [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law), I should be in favor of reorgs.
 Changing the org structure to encourage your desired software architecture is known as the [*Inverse Conway Maneuver*](https://martinfowler.com/bliki/ConwaysLaw.html#footnote-inv).
 I've seen this work in practice.
 We had two teams working on very similar functionality within different products (why? fallout from an acquisition).
 The teams were in separate parts of the organization.
 After meeting and discussing the situation in depth they were in full agreement that both projects needed to continue separately.
 It made no technical sense to try and merge them.
 A couple of months later there was a reorg and the two teams were merged.
-Almost overnight they decided that maintaining both projects independently was a waste of time and they needed to be combined.
+Almost overnight they decided that maintaining both projects independently was a waste of resources and they needed to be combined.

 This is not how a VP does a reorg.
 The Inverse Conway Maneuver is a carefully targeted micro level reorg far below VP level.
 A VP level reorg generally involves moving responsibility for big chunks of the organization from one member of the VP's staff to another.
 There is always an intent to make a positive change in the way the organization operates.
 However, this is often compromised by the need to keep every member of VP staff happy.
 I've seen some really contrived explanations for parts of reorgs which made no logical sense.
 The initial quake is followed by aftershocks as the reorg propagates down the organizational hierarchy.
 The further down you go the more the original intent becomes diluted, with increasing focus on keeping all the managers happy with their slice of the pie.